 But Ying-ying is a self-proclaimed ghost.
 And we're not talking about a chummily morbid Nearly Headless Nick-style ghost, or even an eerie Ghost of Christmas Past.
 Ying-ying is just...spectral.

-Ying-ying is Lena’s mother and a self-proclaimed ghost – but she wasn’t always this way.
-Through her narrated flashbacks, we see how she evolved from a free-spirited, proud, talkative girl to a ghost with no voice (it involved a bad, cheating husband).
+Through her narrated flashbacks, we see how she evolved from a free-spirited, proud, talkative girl to a "ghost" with no voice (it involved a no-good, cheating husband).
 In this transformation, Ying-ying loses herself and loses her identity.

 Ying-ying becomes almost entirely passive in her marriage to Clifford St. Clair.
 St. Clair has good intentions, but he does stuff like change her name to Betty and even puts her birth year down wrong on her immigration forms, changing her from a tiger (she was born in the year of the tiger) to a dragon in one second.

 Does Ying-ying complain?
 Nope, and it isn’t only because her husband doesn’t understand Chinese.
 She basically stops caring about her life and just goes through the motions of being a wife and mother without actually feeling it:

 All these years I kept my true nature hidden, running along like a small shadow so nobody could catch me.
 And because I moved so secretly now my daughter does not see me.
 She sees a list of things to buy, her checkbook out of balance, her ashtray sitting crooked on a straight table.
 (I.4.2)